Albert Martinez: Career

-Martinez began as a film actor.
+Martinez began his acting career in 1979 when a talent agency hired him for a television ad.
+At the time, he was just a personal assistant for his younger brother William, who was an actor.
+Soon after, he became a film extra in the 1981 film Totoo Ba Ang Chismis? followed by a bigger role in the film Blue Jeans.
 He took his first teleserye role as Glenn in the 1980 series Anna Liza on GMA Network.
 Martinez's character, Glenn was the suitor of the titular protagonist, Anna Liza which was portrayed by Julie Vega.
+The show lasted until Vega's death in 1985.
+He then made his ABS-CBN debut in the 1993 sitcom Oki Doki Doc.

 Martinez cites actor John Travolta's acting style as his basis on his own film roles.
 He describes Travolta as having a tongue-in-cheek style in acting as characterized in his roles in Face/Off, Broken Arrow and Battlefield Earth.
 Martinez praised Travolta for making his roles "shine" on the aforementioned films despite not portraying "natural characters".
 He also cited Christopher de Leon as his idol since he started his career in film acting.

 In 1992, after taking a break from acting to raise his two children with Anna Lissa "Liezl" Sumilang in the United States, Martinez starred in the romantic drama film Yakapin Mo Akong Muli, which was a box office bomb.
+He followed that up with Kahit May Mahal Ka ng Iba a year later, which was not well received.
+As a result, he was only not able to complete the three-picture deal he signed with Regal Films, and went back to being a film extra.

+Martinez got back into significant roles thanks to performances in GMA teleseryes and the 1994 film Pangako ng Kahapon, which earned him a FAMAS Award for Best Supporting Actor.
+After that he got to work with Nora Aunor in two films: Muling Umawit ang Puso and Sidhi.
+He also won several Best Supporting Actor awards from the Gawad Urian and the Filipino Academy of Movie Arts and Sciences (FAMAS) for his role in the film Dead Sure.
+His role in Dead Sure was the first time he played a villain role.